-Sue Spang, Program Director
+Sue Spang, Graphic Designer

 Sue holds a degree in Classical Languages & Literature from Lawrence University in Wisconsin, where she also played bass or euphonium in nearly every ensemble at the Lawrence Conservatory of Music.
 An upright bassist since early high school, Sue has played with groups ranging from heavy metal bands to symphony orchestras.
 A seasoned teacher and non-profit program curriculum creator, Sue started her career at Rain City Rock Camp as a bass instructor, band coach, roadie manager, and photographer (and two years as the RCRC Graphic Designer), before stepping in to the role of Program Director.
 She previously worked as a full-time as a graphic designer, and spent years as the Programs and Publications Manager at 826 Seattle (now The Greater Seattle Bureau of Fearless Ideas) creating and teaching creative writing programs for students ages 6-17 all over the Puget Sound region.
 As a performing and teaching bassist, building on that curriculum and program development experience musically, especially at RCRC, is a dream opportunity.
-Sue currently plays bass in the Cascadia Big Band and as a sideman with numerous other bands.
+Sue currently plays bass in the Cascadia Big Band and as a sideman with numerous other bands

 Danielle was born and raised on the island of O’ahu and moved to Washington when her parents decided to move off of ‘da rock.’
 She obtained her Bachelor’s degree from Western Washington University, where she studied International Studies and Communications and holds a Masters in Education from the University of Washington.
 For nearly 10 years, Danielle has been working at Green River Community College as the Director of Student Life, fulfilling her passion to work with students and help them build lifelong skills in and outside the classroom in an educational environment.
 She has also spent time during the last 12 summers as a counselor and mentor at a camp for high-risk youth in California and has volunteered at the Portland Rock ‘n’ Roll Camp for Girls.
 The most exciting period of her life was her early teen years where she competed in the World Junior Frisbee Competition, earning the title of Jr. World Frisbee Champion for two consecutive years.
 Her life, in album form, would be called “You have GOT to be kidding me!”